ultimatebash/virtualbox_kvm/README.md

 This is a patched version of VirtualBox 7.1.6 with KVM support improvements by cyberus.

+FYI: unfortunately the bridged-network doesnt work with the patch which is on the part of cyberus.

 ## Features
 - **Self-contained RPM**: All required libraries (Qt6, OpenGL, curl, etc.) are bundled
 - **KVM support**: Enhanced KVM compatibility patches applied